Herbert Wertheim School of Optometry and Vision Science: Clinical training

 Berkeley Optometry operates its teaching clinics on a twelve-month basis.
 Students begin their training full-time in the first year with vision science and optometry courses.
 They are also enrolled in preclinical laboratories in years 1–2, beginning their training on the first day of the first year.
 Students have their initial clinic supervision in direct patient care in the summer following their second year.
 Third-year students continue to take didactic instruction but spend more than half their time in clinical training and direct patient care.
 Third and fourth-year students also participate in off-campus community outreach programs through which they provide vision care services in satellite clinics to serve segments of the local population who have limited access to health care due to lack of health insurance, low income, disability, or other restrictions.
 Fourth-year students train full-time in clinical rotations locally and throughout the United States.
-(Training for each fourth-year student must include an external rotation at a Veterans Administration medical center.)

-Berkeley Optometry's Meredith Morgan University Eye Center ("Eye Center" or clinic) is a regional health care center that provides vision services to over 80,000 patients per year.
-These patients are divided across the age spectrum.
-On average, each student has more than 2,500 individual patient encounters by the time of graduation, covering every eye care specialty.
-These patients are seen at the Eye Center, as well as at the School's satellite optometry clinic in the Tang Eye Center (University Health Services) during the second and third year, and at on-campus and off-campus clinical rotations during the fourth year.
-Students also provide eye care to patients at Berkeley Optometry satellite clinics in California cities such as Atwater, Oakland, Sacramento, and San Francisco, and in vision screenings in the school districts of Berkeley, Mt.
-Diablo, and Tracy, California.